AndreLeBlanc/Care_of_Cars_Backend/README.md

 function example(id: number)
 ´´´

+## Deploying to dev server.

+We are currently using http://141.94.70.202:3000/docs/static/index.html as our dev server.

+Log in using ssh.

+check out the commit you want to run.

+Build the docker container and run it.
+See section on docker.

 ## Don't Panic.
 It's the first helpful or intelligible thing anybody's said to me all day